Technical Calculator

 To Calculate:

-In physics, it can be defined as “the quantity of the motion that an object has”.
-It is a vector quantity & gives both magnitude and direction of the motion.
-The momentum of an object can also be defined as “the product of mass and velocity of the object”.
-It can be classified into two types, namely linear & angular momentum.
-The SI unit for the momentum is kilogram meter per second \((kgm/s)\) or Newton second \((Ns)\).
-Here we have momentum equations, swipe down!
+In physics, it could be defined as “the quantity of the motion that an item has”. it's miles a vector quantity & gives both magnitude and direction of the motion.
+The momentum of an object can also be described as “the made of mass and speed of the item”. it may be classified into two kinds, specifically linear & angular momentum.
+The SI unit for the momentum is kilogram meter in step with 2nd ((kgm/s)) or Newton 2d ((Ns)). right here we've got momentum equations, swipe down!

-The formula for the calculations from both the methods is as follow:
+The components for the calculations from both the methods is as comply with:

 $$ p = m \times v $$

-For the calculation from velocity, you consider the mass & velocity of the object.
-Here we have an example.
+For the calculation from time, you do not forget the pressure & time of the object. here we've got an example.

 Example: